fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/calibration.md

 The {mod}`~CADETProcess.calibration` module converts raw detector signals carried by {class}`~CADETProcess.reference.ReferenceIO` objects into physical concentration units.
 All functions return a new {class}`~CADETProcess.reference.ReferenceIO` and leave the input unchanged.
-A typical workflow applies two steps in sequence: baseline correction to remove drift, followed by a calibration step to convert signal units to concentration.
+A typical workflow applies three steps in sequence: crop the run to align machine time with simulation time, correct the baseline to remove drift, then convert signal units to concentration.

 **Choosing a calibration method:**